Senate Bill No. 40

 applying, maintaining, repairing or replacing technology-related

-or services with technology-related devices, such as those
+services with technology-related devices, such as those associated

-associated with existing education and rehabilitation plans and
+with existing education and rehabilitation plans and programs; and

 (5) Training or technical assistance for individuals or the